Decline of Christianity in the Western world: Argentina

-As of 2019, Catholicism in Argentina was around 63%, down from 76.5% in 2004.
+As of 2026, Catholicism in Argentina is around 58%, down from 76.5% in 2004.
 Irreligiosity grew from 12% to 19% in 9 years.
+According to a report from the University of Buenos Aires, as of 2026, 57.7% of Argentines identified as Catholic, 22.4% as irreligious, and 17.4% as Protestant, giving Catholics and Protestants a combined share of 75.1% of the population.

 A 2019 survey made online by the Universidad de San Andrés showed that 76% of Argentinians believed in God (a decrease from 91% in 2008), 44% believed in heaven, 32% believed in hell, around 29% prayed daily, only 13% attended religious services weekly and about 24% considered religion to be very important in their lives.

+However, affiliation with Protestant churches is increasing, as of 2019, Protestantism in Argentina was around 15.3%, rose from 9% in 2004.
+While Pentecostal churches originally attracted mostly the lower class, they show an increasing appeal to the urban middle class.
+Middle-class congregations develop a distinctive style of Pentecostalism, more adapted to society.

 Chile

-Cases of sexual abuse, attempts to hide information, and interference in government affairs have been the main causes of the decline of Christianity in Chile.
+Cases of sexual abuse, attempts to hide information, and interference in government affairs are suggested as the main causes of the decline of Christianity in Chile.
 According to the public broadcaster TVN, the number of Chileans who declare themselves Catholics fell from 73% in 2008 to 45% in 2018.
 In addition, it is the Latin American country that has less trust (36%) in the Church throughout the region according to Latinobarómetro.
-63% of the Chilean population profess some branch of Christianity, according to the Encuesta Nacional Bicentenario identifies as Christian, with an estimated 45% of Chileans declaring to be part of the Catholic Church and 18% of Pentecostal churches.
+In 2019, 63% of the Chilean population profess some branch of Christianity, according to the Encuesta Nacional Bicentenario identifies as Christian, with an estimated 45% of Chileans declaring to be part of the Catholic Church and 18% of Pentecostal churches.
 5% of the population adhere to other religion.
+According to the 2024 Chilean census, Christians made up 73.1% of the population, including 54.0% Catholics, 16.3% Protestants, and 2.8% other Christians.
+Those with no religion accounted for 25.8%, while 0.9% belonged to other religions.

 Attempts to restore the Roman Catholic Christian faith in Chile have failed.
 The Argentine newspaper Clarín reported that Pope Francis's State visit to Chile in 2018 "had been the worst in his five years of pontificate."
 After the papal visit, the crisis in the Chilean Catholic Church increased.
 According to the Bicentenario survey, atheism has grown from 21% in 2018 to 32% in 2019 and then to 36% in 2020 and 37% in 2021.
 Despite the decline of Roman Catholic Church, Pentecostalism still maintains the same percentage of adherents since 2012.

 Uruguay

 Uruguay is one of the world's most secular nations.
-A recent study indicated that almost 44.5% of Uruguayans are unaffiliated.
+A study from 2019 indicated that almost 44.5% of Uruguayans are unaffiliated.
+Around year 2020, Uruguay became the first country in South America to become majority non religious with 52.4% professing no faith.